-Softkey Action Next Item Next Field Moves the highlighting down to the next item in a vertical list.
+Softkey Action Next Item Moves the highlighting down to the next item in a vertical list.
+Next Field Moves the highlighting down to the next item in a horizontal list.
 Prev Item Moves the highlighting up to the previous item in a vertical list.
 Next Digit Moves the highlighting to the right in a series of letters or digits.
 Prev Digit Moves the highlighting to the left in a series of letters or digits.
 Inc Inc Digit Increases the highlighted value or digit.
 (For example, changes 2 to 3 or B to C).
 Dec Dec Digit Decreases the highlighted value or digit.
 (For example, changes 2 to 1 or B to A).
 Newer Moves the highlighting to the adjacent item with the more recent date or time.
 Older Moves the highlighting to the adjacent item with the older date or time.
 Enter Accepts the settings with the values currently shown.
 Return Displays the previous menu.
 Next Param Moves the highlighting to the next parameter.
 Prev Param Moves the highlighting to the previous parameter.
 Change Value Changes the value of the selected parameter.